Important Skills for Information Technology (IT) Jobs

 Knowledge about networking is something that will be required of most IT professionals, in companies both large and small.
 Knowledge networking is an extension of good communication skills, as it requires gathering groups of people in a working environment to share what they know, in order to build a system of knowledge within an organization that is more than the sum of its parts.

 Knowledge networks require individual IT professionals to be open with their knowledge and to be open and curious about learning new things from their colleagues.

 On the other side of “networks,” some IT jobs may include network architects, engineers, and systems administrators.
 Network administrators (or systems administrators) are responsible for the day-to-day operations of a larger system.

 - Cyber Security

 - Cloud Systems Administration

-An IT professional should be able to accurately assess how long a project should take, and then be able to stick to those timelines.
-He or she should also be able to help an entire team manage their time, on a daily, weekly, monthly, and project basis.
+An IT professional should be able to assess accurately how long a project should take, and then be able to stick to those timelines.
+He or she should also be able to help an entire team manage their workload, on a daily, weekly, monthly, and project basis.

 - Goal Oriented